normen/homebridge-433-arduino/README.md

 #### Configure config.json

 `serial_port_in`, `serial_port_out` is the USB ports you have your Arduinos connected to, normally /dev/ttyACM0 and /dev/ttyACM1 on Raspberry Pi.
-If you leave any one of these out of your configuration the plugin will simply not receive or send data.
-So you can use it to only send or only receive data.
+If you leave any one of these out of your configuration the plugin will simply not receive or send data so you can use it to only send or only receive data.
+If you set both to the same name one Arduino will be used both for sending and receiving data (not recommended).

 `switches` is the list of configured switches.
-When Homebridge is running the console will show the needed code and pulse values for any received 433MHz signals it can decode so you can find them out there and enter them in your config file.
+When Homebridge is running the console will show the needed code and pulse values for any received 433MHz signals it can decode so you can find them there and enter them in your config.json file.

  ```javascript
  {